MicrosoftDocs/cpp-docs/docs/standard-library/ios-typedefs.md

 ### Remarks

 The type is a signed integer that describes an object that can store a count of the number of elements involved in various stream operations.
 Its representation has at least 16 bits.
-It is not necessarily large enough to represent an arbitrary byte position within a stream.
+It isn't necessarily large enough to represent an arbitrary byte position within a stream.

 ### Example